jhildenbiddle/css-device-frames/docs/index.md

 #### CDN

-Please note the `@1` version lock in the URL below.
-This prevents breaking changes in future releases from affecting your project and is therefore the safest method of loading dependencies from a CDN.
-When a new major version is released, you will need to manually update your CDN URLs by changing the version after the `@` symbol.

 ```html
 <link rel="stylesheet" href="https://cdn.jsdelivr.net/npm/css-device-frames@1/dist/device-frames.min.css">
 ```

+!> Note the `@` version lock in the URL above.
+This prevents breaking changes in future releases from affecting your project and is therefore the safest method of loading dependencies from a CDN.
+When a new major version is released, you will need to manually update your CDN URLs by changing the version after the `@` symbol.

 #### Git